How to Show Tables in Oracle Database

 SQL> DESC table_name;

-SQL> describe customer;
+SQL> DESC customer;

 Show all tables in an Oracle database with dbForge Studio for Oracle